matthewchaw/worm-picker/README.md

 1. Open the Wormpicker program (wormPickerV2.1.py)

     a.
 Navigate to the local directory and run `python wormPickerV2.1.py`

+2. To use the notification app,
+    a.	`pythonw.exe .\worm-notifications.py`

 ### View Database Strains